justvinny/passvolt/README.md

   *Login page so only you can access the data.
 Input fields characters are also hidden to protect your account from prying eyes. :)

+  *Input validation for entry fields.
+Also, if new user, automatically creates account based on first input.

   *Create new platform accounts that will be stored in the dbm file.

   *Delete existing accounts that will be removed from the dbm file.